carissalow/rapids/docs/developers/test-cases.md

 -   Finally, there are also additional empty data files for both android and iOS for testing empty data files

+## Keyboard

+- The raw keyboard data file contains data for 4 days.
+- The raw keyboard data contains records with difference in `timestamp` from few milliseconds to seconds more than 5.
+This helps us to create separate sessions within the usage of the same app.

+- The raw keyboard data contains records where the difference in text is less than 5 seconds which makes it into 1 session but because of difference of app new session starts.
+This edge case determines the behaviour within particular app and also within 5 seconds.

+- The raw keyboard data also contains the records where difference in text is varying with different records.
+Which indicates the records to be either pressed by auto-suggested or auto-correct.

 ## Fitbit Calories Intraday

 Description